-When something goes wrong, Analytics Insights for WP will report an error in your WordPress Administration screen.
+When something goes wrong, Analytics Insights will report an error in your WordPress Administration screen.
 Some of these errors are automatically handled and corrected, while others will need manual action.

 These errors can be split into two main categories.
 Generic errors are presented as negative values, which are usually displayed in your reports, and the second category of more descriptive errors, reported by Google Analytics API, which can be found in your WordPress admin menu under Analytics Insights -> Errors & Debug.
 In addition to these errors, there are a few others, also covered on this documentation page.